cocowy1/RoSe-Robust-Self-supervised-Stereo-Matching-under-Adverse-Weather-Conditions/README.md

     └── AdverseWeather testset
 ```
 # 2. Create AdverseWeather subset
-We employ [img2img-turbo](https://github.com/GaParmar/img2img-turbo) to generate the adverse weather subset.
-The toolkit can be downloaded and used with the officially released day2rainy and day2night weights to generate the corresponding subsets by following the provided instructions.
-As day2foggy weights are not available in the official release, we train the model ourselves and additionally provide the trained day2foggy weights, thereby extending the applicability of the toolkit to a broader range of adverse weather conditions.
+We employ cycleGAN-turbo [img2img-turbo](https://github.com/GaParmar/img2img-turbo) to generate the adverse weather subset.
+The toolkit can be downloaded and used with the officially released day2night weights to generate the corresponding subsets by following the provided instructions.
+As day2rainy and day2foggy weights are not available in the official release, we train the model ourselves and additionally provide the trained day2rainy and day2foggy weights [Google Driver:day2foggy](https://drive.google.com/drive/folders/1WcGgA7OS1lf5JJ3ajbXw-hMtz8cXrQ7k?dmr=1&ec=wgc-drive-globalnav-goto), thereby extending the applicability of the toolkit to a broader range of adverse weather conditions.

+We also provide the created AdverseKITTI dataset[Google Driver:dataset](https://drive.google.com/drive/folders/1PI-H2bD1VGv-DoBzi62ul3nhwYKQTtx9?dmr=1&ec=wgc-drive-globalnav-goto)
 # 3. Train on SceneFlow
 Run `main_stereo.py` to train on the SceneFlow dataset.
 Please update the datapath in `main_stereo.py` to your training data path.
 Please note that the hyperparameter `enhancement=False` is used in the pre-training process.